xlwings/xlwings/README.rst

 * NumPy
 * Pandas
+* Matplotlib
+* Pillow/PIL

-These packages are not required but highly recommended as NumPy arrays and Pandas DataFrames/Series play very nicely with xlwings.
+These packages are not required but highly recommended as they play very nicely with xlwings.

 Python version support
 ----------------------